RobertKilkenny/Profession-Website-Development/README.md

 - Navigation Bar that changes the link for different pages
 - A main App Object that changes the page based on the link
 - Able to switch between Page Objects using React Router to use the link.
+- Developed buttons with default and dynamic coloring with defaults for sizing.
+Also offers a specialized button (outline) and could have more later.

 ## Planned Features